The Italian Riviera (Liguria) is the weekend escape for Italians living in the big cities of Milan and Turin.

 Accommodation too is cheaper here than in the Cinque Terre and you get much more for your money, the hotel we choose in Levanto is the Oasi Hotel.

-Being only a five minute train ride from the Cinque Terre, Levanto is the perfect base to explore these villages and return in the late afternoon for a few hours on the beach without the crowds, stony beaches (except for the crowded and expensive beach of Monterosso) and inflated prices of the Cinque Terre.
-For my guide to Cinque Terre click here.
+Being only a five minute train ride from the Cinque Terre, Levanto is the perfect base to explore these villages and return in the late afternoon for a few hours on a beach without the crowds and inflated prices of the Cinque Terre.

 I would love to hear from you as to which beach you think is the best beach in Sardinia, Liguria or indeed Italy.
 Please let me know.